 Certainly a specialty trailer, but when you need to haul a lot of canoes . . .
 This canoe trailer is designed to haul 12 boats, with easy loading, unloading and tie-down.
-It is built strong for long life, and it is built to pull with stability empty or full.
+The design is strong for long life, and it is stable to pull well — empty or full.
 Check out all the unique features.
 If you need to haul canoes, start here.

 - Single Axle, Leaf Spring Design.
 Choose Axle Capacity of 5400 lb. or 6000 lb.

 - 26′ Overall Trailer Length.
 (Max width dependent on boats.)

 - 12 Canoe/Kayak capacity (each with separate tie points)

 - On board storage for PFD’s and paddles.